open-component-model/ocm-website/content/en/docs/guides/build-deploy-software-via-helm-charts-with-ocm-101.md

   schemaVersion: v2
 ```

-With this we can drill down to the installable helm charts and the container images:
+With this we can drill down to the installable Helm charts and the container images:

 ```shell
 ocm get resource --repo OCIRegistry::${OCM_REPO} ocm.software/podinfo:6.6.0 -o wide